Lijo-Thomas/FIFA-World-Cup-Challenge-2018/Report/report.md

-__Data__: The Data was assembled from multiple sources, some of the from Kaggle, others come from FIFA website, and individual team information has been manually imputed.
+__Data__: The Data was assembled from multiple sources, some from Kaggle and the  FIFA website, and individual team information was  manually imputed.